-Looking for super Cheesy Ground Beef Quesadillas?
+Looking for super cheesy ground beef quesadillas?
 You’ve come to the right place!
-Well seasoned ground beef, lots of ooey gooey cheese and a crispy golden brown exterior make these quesadillas simply irresistible!
+Well-seasoned ground beef, lots of ooey gooey cheese and a crispy golden brown exterior make these quesadillas simply irresistible!
 They’re sure to become a favourite in your home as they are in ours.

-Hey friends, if you’re looking for an easy quesadilla recipe, you’ve come to the right place!
+Hi friends!
+If you’re looking for an easy quesadilla recipe, you’ve come to the right place!

 Seriously, though, hubby and I enjoy quesadillas on the regular.
-They’re super easy to whip up, you can put as little or as much as you want in ’em and they always taste amazing.
+They’re super easy to whip up, you can put as little or as much as you want in them and they always taste amazing.

 Today though?
 Ground beef quesadillas.
-One thing they all have in common—>Cheese…and lots of it!
-You gotta have quesadillas with cheese, if you ask me!
-Tell me you don’t wanna grab some through your screen….if only, right?!
+One thing they all have in common: cheese (and lots of it).
+You gotta have quesadillas with cheese!
+Tell me you don’t wanna grab some through your screen (if only, right?!).

 These cheesy quesadillas come together in no time at all with some pretty basic ingredients you probably already have on hand.
-I’m pretty confident they’ll be in high rotation in your home as they are ours.
+I’m pretty confident they’ll be in regular rotation in your home as they are ours.

-How to Make Ground Beef Quesadillas?
+How To Make Ground Beef Quesadillas

-- Once stock is absorbed, remove beef from pan.
+- Pour in beef stock/broth (or you could use water).
+Once stock/broth is absorbed, remove the ground beef from the pan.